evmaperry/evan-perry.github.io/README.md

 	10	Select bootcamp session
 	11	Select project

-First web project, stop at 10.
+#First web project, stop at 10.
 Portfolio project, stop after 5

-How to test work
+#How to test work
 	1	go to terminal, type in => os test
 	2	select bootcamp session
 	3	find project to be tested, and download/run test

-How to submit projects in gitpod
+#How to submit projects in gitpod
 	1	terminal => os submit
 	2	select bootcamp session
 	3	select project to submit

-how to push to github
+#How to push to github
 	1	terminal => git add -A a) this adds all updated files to be commited 2	terminal => git commit -m "message goes in here"
 	3	terminal => git push